Romilly Lunge

 Romilly Lunge (1904–1994) was a British film actor.
 He made a total of 15 films and appeared in many stage plays between 1933 and 1940.

+Career

 When war broke out Lunge joined the Royal Navy, ending up in Ceylon working on sonar detection.
-On one occasion he ended up briefing the future Prince Philip, Duke of Edinburgh on a secret research and development project.
-After the war he retired from acting and ran a farm in north Warwickshire.
+On one occasion, he ended up briefing the future Prince Philip, Duke of Edinburgh on a secret research and development project.
+After the war, he retired from acting and ran a farm in north Warwickshire.

+Death

 He died in August 1994 in Leicestershire, England.